 Students who wish to add a 15-week or first module course must do so by the end of the first week of the semester.
 Students may add a 15-week course during the second week of the semester, however it's for approved courses only.
 Registered students who want to add a second module course must do so by the end of the first week of the module.
 Prior to the beginning of the semester, students may add courses by accessing their Registration on Sonis and registering for the course(s) that they wish to add.
 Once the semester begins, students must add courses by contacting their Academic Advisor to complete an "add" form, which must be signed by the student.
-Students will then be directed to the Business and Financial Aid Offices for counseling.
-Students are responsible for bringing the form to the Registrar's office for processing.
+Students are recommended to contact the Business and Financial Aid Offices for counseling.
 New schedules may be printed from Sonis.